SomeWeekendReading/someweekendreading.github.io/_posts/2025-01-06-welsh-klingon.md

-that we've had to take note of Welsh government Ministers behaving&hellip; _oddly._  Back in early 2021, we noted <sup id="fn2a">[[2]](#fn2)</sup> a death-wish policy that spread vaccines out over the month until the next delivery, rather than just getting them into arms as soon as possible.
+that we've had to take note of Welsh government Ministers behaving&hellip; _oddly._  Back in early 2021, we noted <sup id="fn2a">[[2]](#fn2)</sup> a death-wish policy that spread vaccines out over the month until the next delivery, rather than just getting them into arms as fast as possible.

-I like this more recent little jape much better, as nobody will die from hearing a sentence of Klingon in response to a dumbfoundingly stupid question.
+I like this more recent little jape much better, as nobody will die from hearing a sentence or two of Klingon in response to a dumbfoundingly stupid question.
 One might even say it offers the precise amount of respect the question deserves.

 As you can see here, the Weekend Publisher &amp; Assistant Weekend Publisher agree.
 They